jeisen0105/Bellabeat-Case-Study-2/README.md

 Bellabeat is a high-tech company founded in 2013 that manufactures health-focused products for women.
 The company collects data on activity, sleep, stress, and reproductive health to empower women with knowledge about their health and habits.

 Bellabeat's product line includes:
--Bellabeat App: Provides health data on activity, sleep, stress, and more.
+- Bellabeat App: Provides health data on activity, sleep, stress, and more.
--Leaf: A versatile wellness tracker worn as a bracelet, necklace, or clip.
+- Leaf: A versatile wellness tracker worn as a bracelet, necklace, or clip.
--Time: A wellness watch combining classic aesthetics with smart tracking.
+- Time: A wellness watch combining classic aesthetics with smart tracking.
--Spring: A smart water bottle that tracks daily water intake.
+- Spring: A smart water bottle that tracks daily water intake.
--Subscription Program: Offers personalized guidance on nutrition, activity, sleep, etc.
+- Subscription Program: Offers personalized guidance on nutrition, activity, sleep, etc.

 These smart products are designed to interact with one another to provide data-driven insights.